 - view small graphs of the total number of requests received for a service over a two hour period in the Last 2 Hours of Requests column

 You can also search for a specific service associated with a domain by typing the domain name in the Search by domain field.
-The domain name you type must be an exact match to find the desired service.
+The domain name you enter must be an exact match to find the desired service.

 About the Stats page